 Castine and Blue Hill

 Dotted with blueberry fields and surrounded by rugged coastlines, these towns are authentically enchanting and among the most picturesque in Maine.
 In Castine, take a tour of a Maine Maritime Academy ship docked in the harbor.
 In Blue Hill, visit the famous and rare reversing falls, where the tide feeds into a narrow channel.
 Both towns offer sea kayaking tours, interesting shops and restaurants.
+Catch a play at the Blue Hill Town Hall, listen to steel bands play in the park, and even visit the Blue Hill Fair, a down home country fair.
 The Castine and Blue Hill area is one hour from Bangor.

 Eastport and Roosevelt Campobello International Park